Non-abelian magnetic black strings versus black holes: Abstract

 \section{Abstract}

-We present d+1-dimensional pure magnetic Yang-Mills (YM) black strings (or 1-branes) induced by the d-dimensional Einstein-Yang-Mills-Dilaton (EYMD) black holes.
-Incorporation of non-abelian YM fields in black strings, has already been considered in the literature \cite{1,2,3,4,5,6} .
-Born-Infeld (BI) version of the YM field makes our starting point which goes to the standard YM field through a limiting procedure.
+We present $d+1-$dimensional pure magnetic Yang-Mills (YM) black strings (or $1-$branes) induced by the $d-$dimensional Einstein-Yang-Mills-Dilaton black holes.
+Born-Infeld version of the YM field makes our starting point which goes to the standard YM field through a limiting procedure.
 The lifting from black holes to black strings, (with less number of fields) is by adding an extra, compact coordinate.
-This amounts to the change of horizon topology from $ S^{d-2}$ to a product structure.
-Our black string in 5-dimensions is a rather special one, with uniform Hawking temperature and non-asymptotically flat structure.
+This amounts to the change of horizon topology from $S^{d-2}$ to a product structure.
+Our black string in $5-$dimensions is a rather special one, with uniform Hawking temperature and non-asymptotically flat structure.
 As the YM charge becomes large the string gets thinner to tend into a breaking point and transform into a $4-$ dimensional black hole.